 The main idea is to spawn independent replica simulations starting from the same initial CG structure and the same set of starting χ parameters, but with different random number generator seeds.
+We also tried starting from the final configuration of the previous epoch, but this protocol seemed less robust than starting from the same configuration in each epoch.
 We call this protocol parallel replica simulations (PRS).
 By employing the PRS, we are able to scatter the memory usage in different computing nodes while obtaining more reliable gradients.
 Initially, we equilibrated, letting the system evolve without tracing any operation.
-This is followed by a shorter differentiable MD simulation to obtain the target property.
-Our loss function is then computed as the mean of the loss functions over